CaravanaCloud/cloud-janitor/README.md

 install dependencies, create account-level resources, create cluster-level resources, wait for health check, install plugins and verify the application.
 All that from a single invocation, using a command line like `cloud-janitor openshift-create-cluster` or the equivalent inside a container, github action or gitpod.io workspace.

-Start you gitpod workspace in the link below and try `cloud-jantor --help`
+Start you gitpod workspace in the link below and try `cloud-jantor cowsay hello` or any other task, you can find a complete list with `cloud-janitor -cj:help` :)

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/CaravanaCloud/cloud-janitor)